lyle-nel/siga/README.md

 $ ./siga --md5_mode
 #siga gets killed here
 ```
-In order to resume the simulation, all we need to do is copy data/cracked.txt into data/organism.txt
+In order to resume the simulation, all we need to do is append data/cracked.txt into data/organism.txt inorder to reintroduce the organisms(in the right order).
 ```
-$ cp data/cracked.txt data/organism.txt
+$ cat data/cracked.txt >> data/organism.txt
 ```
 Now we can resume the simulation with the following
 ```